tarrasque73/RetroManager/README.md

 `python retromanager.py "MAME 2016" blktiger -rm custom -cx 1000 -cy 1000 -tx 1920 -ty 1080`
 `python retromanager.py "MAME 2016" gyruss -rm custom -cx 1000 -cy 1000 -tx 1920 -ty 1080`

 In this examples, the two bezels have different orientations because the first game has an horizontal screen and the second vertical.
-The commands produce new bezels where the viewports have the same size.
+The commands produce new bezels where the viewports have the same maximum dimension.

 #### config_generate